LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 ##### Creating Registration Message

-A registration message is created by the Interoperability module when registering a sidechain on the mainchain, as specified in [LIP "Introduce chain registration mechanism"][registration-LIP].
+A registration message is created by the Interoperability module when registering a chain, as specified in [LIP "Introduce chain registration mechanism"][registration-LIP].

-##### Validating Registration Message
+##### Verifying Registration Message

-When a registration message `ccm` is valid if the following returns `True`:
+A registration message `ccm` is valid if the following returns `True`:

 ```python
 let ownName and ownChainID be the name and ID properties (respectively) of the deserialized value of account(0)